Bowman's capsule

-Bowman's capsule (or the Bowman capsule, capsula glomeruli, or glomerular capsule) is a cup-like sac at the beginning of the tubular component of a nephron in the mammalian kidney that performs the first step in the filtration of blood to form urine.
+The glomerular capsule (or the Bowman capsule, capsula glomeruli, or Bowman's capsule) is a cup-like sac at the beginning of the tubular component of a nephron in the mammalian kidney that performs the first step in the filtration of blood to form urine.
 A glomerulus is enclosed in the sac.
-Fluids from blood in the glomerulus are collected in the Bowman's capsule.
+Fluids from blood in the glomerulus are collected in the glomerular capsule.

 Structure

 Outside the capsule, there are two poles: